-For any enquires about this course, please contact
+For any enquiries about this course, please contact:

 The course covers various aspects of modern telecommunication systems together with the background necessary to understand such systems.
 The course has been running for the past nine years and has produced over 150 graduates.
 It has been continuously updated, with advice from colleagues in industry.

 This is a 12 months full-time modular course where we offer several mandatory and optional modules and students are required to take eight modules followed by a research project.
 Each module is taught over a period of one week and is followed shortly by the assessment, either in the form of exams or case studies and assignments.
 The project, which can be carried out at UCL or at the site of a collaborating industrial partner, provides the student with knowledge of a specific subject in the communications/telecommunication areas and with research methodologies.

 The course is taught by UCL's Telecommunications experts with contributions from industrial and government specialists, from the UK and abroad.
 We welcome applications from high quality graduates of electronic engineering, computer science and other related disciplines and from candidates with appropriate industrial experience.